The Founder of Marketoonist, Tom Fishburne, said it best:

 The format of the video can be anything from animation to recording with your iPhone.
 Of course, the small business marketing services you are using should cover video as part of the package.
 If they do not, you should probably look for a company that does.

-Email marketing does not equal annoying promotional emails that nobody ever opens.
-Although many businesses who DIY their email campaigns do just that, thus discouraging prospects from ever getting their services, it doesn’t make it right.
+Email marketing doesn’t mean sending out annoying promotional emails that nobody ever opens.
+Although many businesses who DIY their email campaigns do just that, it doesn’t make it right.
 There are many ways to advertise your product/service the right way.

 Email is a great tool to approach prospective clients (entice them with your offer) and current customers (establish trust and loyalty).
 You can keep them updated on your product/service list, seasonal discounts, new arrivals (for e-commerce), online promotions, news about the industry and your business, loyalty programs, you name it.
 Email remains one of the most conversion-rich and cost-effective channels in digital marketing.